Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 > From Kubernetes documentation: Caution: If there are some files in the mountPath location, they will be deleted.

-### Configure custom failover transforms
+### Configure custom Local failover transforms

 A failover transform, simply provides a list of transforms to be attempted one after another until one succeeds.
-For example, you may have a fast transform that simply
+For example, you may have a fast transform that is able to handle a limited set of transforms and another that is slower but handles all cases.
 ```json
 {
   "transformers": [